znes/enwajo/README.md

 Run the model from this directory by running:

 ```
-  python model.py
+  python model.py scenarios/enwajo
 ```

-Results will be written to a directory `results`.
-After optimisation you can run
+The first commandline argument provides the path to the scenario directory containing the input data.
+The following folder structure is required for this scenario directory:

 ```
-  python plotting.py
+example-scenarios
+  |-- input/
+    |--input.xlxs
+  |--config.toml
 ```

-to generate plots that will be stored in the plots directory `plots`.

 ##  Mathematical model